 The Code of Conduct refers to all these persons collectively as “members of the University community” or “community members.”

 Integrity and Ethical Conduct

 Washington University is committed to the highest ethical and professional standards of conduct as an integral part of its mission, the promotion of learning.
-To achieve this goal, the university relies on each community member's ethical behavior, honesty, integrity and good judgment.
+To achieve this goal, the University relies on each community member’s ethical behavior, honesty, integrity, and good judgment.
 Each community member should demonstrate respect for the rights of others.
-Each community member is accountable for his/her actions.
+Each community member is accountable for their actions.